-2.B.
+2.B

 The college utilizes several methods to communicate information to students and the public that ensure transparency and a continued awareness of the functions core to the institution.
 The variety in approaches to communicate information about SMCC is purposeful and strives to reach our students and the public through their preferred communication method.
 The college website serves as the most comprehensive and accessible mechanism to communicate information.
 Recognizing that online technology has become an integral part of the higher education experience, SMCC works diligently to maintain a web presence that is both effective and accurate.
+The college has recently migrated the website from Wordpress to Drupal to enhance the user experience.
 Currently, students and the public can access information about academic programs, occupational certificates, and admission requirements.
 The college website also includes a personnel directory that identifies all employees and the corresponding contact information.
+The directory also contains bios for executive leadership and faculty.
+A list of current courses taught by residential faculty is also provided for all internal and external stakeholders.
 This directory is accessible to students and the public and provides a means to communicate with all employees of SMCC.

 The SMCC website also provides consistent and accurate information regarding program costs and fees.
 Information about student work opportunities and resources to pay for college is also included on the website.
-The Net Price Calculator is a tool designed to help students estimate costs to attend any of the MCCCD colleges.
+The Net Price Calculator is a tool designed to help students estimate costs to attend any of the MCCCD colleges or Skill Centers annually.
 This broad estimate is based on the cost of attendance and the financial aid that would be provided to full-time, first-time degree and/or certificate seeking undergraduate students.
 Other federally required disclosures are displayed on the website, such as campus security reports, and student diversity, retention, graduation, and transfer rates reports.
-Detailed information on how programs relate to the job market is also provided via the degrees and certificates on the website.
+Detailed information on how programs relate to the job market is also provided via the website.

 Print media serves as another means to present information clearly to students and the public.
 The Annual Report is a document produced each year which is shared with the internal and external community to highlight the major accomplishments of the institution.
+In addition, SMCC produces "rack cards" which are program specific marketing collateral used by faculty and staff to promote SMCC.
+The college also actively uses local newspapers, billboards and other messaging avenues to present clear information about SMCC.
+For example, SMCC uses newspaper advertisements to highlight key registration dates, course offerings and campus events.

-The college also uses social media channels, including Facebook, X, Instagram and YouTube to communicate directly with students and the community.
-Recently the district unveiled its mobile app, called MyMaricopa.
+The college also uses social media channels, including Facebook, Twitter, Instagram and YouTube to communicate directly with students and the community.
+Recently the district unveiled its mobile app, called MyInfo.
 This tool provides access to personalized information, including class schedules, books, grades, financial aid, and scholarships.
 This mobile-friendly application supplies the critical information needed for continued success and engagement on campus.